 - The number of medical cultivators has grown very little (By one estimate, from 764 to 788 – an increase of only 3%).
 Rec cultivation licenses, on the other hand, have grown dramatically, from 465 to 554 – a 20% increase.
 Consequently, the prices of wholesale medical cannabis remain relatively steady.

 - Medical cannabis users frequently debate between using marijuana or a pharmaceutical.
-When one product is not affordable, the patient will switch to an alternative (and vice-versa).
+When one product is not affordable, the medical marijuana consumer will switch to an alternative (and vice-versa).

-- Colorado weed prices are lower for patients because medical marijuana is exempt from (most) taxes.
+- Colorado weed prices are lower for medical marijuana cardholders because medical marijuana is exempt from (most) taxes.

 4. Is the Black Market Disappearing?